shivanshjayara/TFOD2_Setup/README.md

 ```bash
 pip freeze | grep Cython
 ```
 *use of 'grep' command: We know that 'pip freeze' command will show all the depencies(libraries) which are installed in our current environment.
-But what if we need to check just a single depedencies like 'terminado, it will give the line (with its version number) where 'terminado' is present*
+But what if we need to check just a single depedencies like 'terminado, it will give the line (with its version number) where 'terminado' is present.*

 *It's a kind of search engine for depedencies*

 * Download the API: